yulu0724/EmbeddingDistillation/README.md

 Python version: 2.7

-## Pre-trained Teacher Model
+## Pre-trained Teacher Model (ResNet-101)
-The pre-trained [Teacher models](https://drive.google.com/drive/folders/19gOzU01XzyzX0MoTxrOXVU-U4Zj0o22r?usp=sharing) (ResNet-101) on cub, cars and products are available to download.
+The pre-trained [Teacher models](https://drive.google.com/drive/folders/19gOzU01XzyzX0MoTxrOXVU-U4Zj0o22r?usp=sharing) on cub, cars and products are available to download.

+## Relative Teacher and Absolute Teacher
+The code of relative teacher and absolute teacher is available in the folder.